 The D coaching course prepares students by expanding their knowledge and understanding of the technical and tactical demands of soccer and the developmental process necessary for players.
 It also provides an understanding of practical coaching methodology and the framework necessary to prepare players and a team for competition.
+This class may include students from multiple sections.
 (E)